Bacchus Residents

 Health:

 Similarly to cats and dogs, ferrets can also catch distemper.
-Yearly vaccinations are the best way to protect your ferret.
+There isn't a vaccination available in the UK licensed for ferrets, but yearly vaccinations with an off-license vaccine is the best way to protect your ferret from CDV.

 What is CDV (canine distemper virus)?